Add this page to your book

 - Make provisions for unexpected problems.

-- Make sure all inventory staff understand the process, particularly problem and exception handling.
+- Make sure all inventory staff understand the process, particularly problem and exception handling, and read all instructions here before beginning.
 Given local practices and policies, some resolutions may be handled by other staff.
 These problems should be among those set aside, clearly identified, for later staff intervention.

 What you may need